Laf111/CEMU-Batch-Framework/README.md

 - Supports CEMU accounts to import/export games saves;

-- This last feature allows you to handle multiple saves per user by defining as many "pseudo users" as differents saves you want (user_slot1, user_slot2... in this case, online user account will follow);

 - Save all settings including controller profiles for each players per game;

 - Save separate CEMU settings per users (allow users to use differents mods);